Shrewsbury School

-Shrewsbury School is a public school in Shrewsbury, Shropshire, England.
+Shrewsbury School is a public school (English private boarding and day school) for pupils aged 13–18, located in the town of Shrewsbury, Shropshire, England.

-It was founded in 1552 by Edward VI by royal charter, to replace the town's Saxon collegiate foundations which were disestablished in the sixteenth century.
-It is one of the seven public schools subject to the Public Schools Act 1868 and one of the nine schools reviewed by the Clarendon Commission between 1861 and 1864.
+It was founded in 1552 by Edward VI by royal charter, to replace the town's Anglo-Saxon collegiate foundations which were disestablished in the sixteenth century.
+It is one of the seven public schools in the UK subject to the Public Schools Act 1868 and one of the nine schools reviewed by the Clarendon Commission between 1861 and 1864.
+The school is notable for being the education site of renowned scientist Charles Darwin.

 It was originally founded as a boarding school for boys.
-In 2008, however, girls were accepted in the Sixth Form.
-And since 2015 Shrewsbury School has become a co-educational school.
+In 2008, however, girls were accepted in the sixth form.
+Since 2015 Shrewsbury School has been a co-educational school.
 As at Michaelmas Term 2023, Shrewsbury School had 842 pupils: 522 boys and 320 girls.
 The school has seven boys', and five girls' houses.
+Alumni of the school are known as Old Salopians.

-The present site, to which the school moved in 1882, is on the south bank of the River Severn.
+The present school site, to which the school moved in 1882, is on the south bank of the River Severn.